 All of our personnel at Highland Learning Center are trained to improve the communication/socialization skills of our students.
 Our autistic students will work closely with our trained staff to give them the best schooling experience possible.
 Choosing an alternative learning center, especially for a child with autism, can be a challenge; Highlands offers the peace-of-mind that your child will learn, socialize, and get a great schooling experience during their years at our school.
 Beyond simply serving the children with special needs in Columbus, we are also a learning center that has the direct ability to help you sign up for the Autism Scholarship and the Jon Peterson Special Needs Scholarship so that we are able to also give peace-of-mind that your child's learning experience will be affordable!

 Please fill out the contact form below to get more information about the scholarships, our learning center, and any other information you may like.
 And always feel free to contact us about a tour and sit-down meeting to discuss enrolling at Highland Community Learning Center!

 The curriculum used was specifically researched for autism spectrum disorders facilitating development of foundational skills for future learning.
-The curriculum addresses academics and social issues that may exist integrated into each lesson plan.
+The curriculum addresses academics and social issues that may exist.